Cubix-Dev/infinite-docs/docs/index.md

 The repository contains several example projects that can help you get adjusted to the Infinite Library.

 ## 📖 License

 This project is intended to be open source to members of the Infinite Developer Environment.
 As a developer for Infinite Hardware you are free to edit, change or otherwise modify this project with the intention of contributing to the improve of the Infinte Developer tools.
 You may **not** however redistribute or resell any version of this project without the express written consent of Cubix Entertainment LLC.

-© Cubix Entertainment 2025.
-Cubi and the Cubix Logo are trademarks of Cubix Entertainment LLC.